Jazz: Blended African and European music sensibilities

-By the 18th century, slaves in the New Orleans area gathered socially at a special market, in an area which later became known as Congo Square, famous for its African dances.
+By the 18th century, enslaved people in the New Orleans area gathered socially at a special market, in an area which later became known as Congo Square, famous for its African dances.

 By 1866, the Atlantic slave trade had brought nearly 400,000 Africans to North America.
-The slaves came largely from West Africa and the greater Congo River basin and brought strong musical traditions with them.
+The enslaved people came largely from West Africa and the greater Congo River basin and brought strong musical traditions with them.
 The African traditions primarily use a single-line melody and call-and-response pattern, and the rhythms have a counter-metric structure and reflect African speech patterns.

 An 1885 account says that they were making strange music (Creole) on an equally strange variety of 'instruments'—washboards, washtubs, jugs, boxes beaten with sticks or bones and a drum made by stretching skin over a flour-barrel.

 Lavish festivals with African-based dances to drums were organized on Sundays at Place Congo, or Congo Square, in New Orleans until 1843.
 There are historical accounts of other music and dance gatherings elsewhere in the southern United States.
 Robert Palmer said of percussive slave music:

 Usually such music was associated with annual festivals, when the year's crop was harvested and several days were set aside for celebration.
 As late as 1861, a traveler in North Carolina saw dancers dressed in costumes that included horned headdresses and cow tails and heard music provided by a sheepskin-covered "gumbo box", apparently a frame drum; triangles and jawbones furnished the auxiliary percussion.
 There are quite a few [accounts] from the southeastern states and Louisiana dating from the period 1820–1850.
 Some of the earliest [Mississippi] Delta settlers came from the vicinity of New Orleans, where drumming was never actively discouraged for very long and homemade drums were used to accompany public dancing until the outbreak of the Civil War.

-Another influence came from the harmonic style of hymns of the church, which black slaves had learned and incorporated into their own music as spirituals.
+Another influence came from the harmonic style of hymns of the church, which Black enslaved people had learned and incorporated into their own music as spirituals.
 The origins of the blues are undocumented, though they can be seen as the secular counterpart of the spirituals.
 However, as Gerhard Kubik points out, whereas the spirituals are homophonic, rural blues and early jazz "was largely based on concepts of heterophony".